GIScience/openrouteservice/docs/run-instance/building-from-source.md

 This creates a directory named `openrouteservice` containing the downloaded source code.
 All following instructions will assume you are within that directory.

-If you do not have git installed on your system, you can also download the packed (`.zip` and `.tar.gz`) source code file from the "Assets" section of the desired release from our github [releases](https://github.com/GIScience/openrouteservice/releases) page.
+If you do not have git installed on your system, you can also download the packed (`.zip` and `.tar.gz`) source code file from the "Assets" section of the desired release from our GitHub [releases](https://github.com/GIScience/openrouteservice/releases) page.
 Unpack the archive and run the following instructions within the directory you unpacked the source code into.

 ## Build JAR